trilobiet/oapenmemotaskrunner/README.md

 ### Java memory settings

-Make sure large exports do not freeze the taskrunner.
+Make sure large exports do not freeze the task runner.
 Sometimes large reports can use up to several hundreds of MB's.
 Depending on the amount of available system memory start the service with suitable settings for `Xms` and `Xmx`.
 In [Readme-memotaskrunner-service.txt](./Readme-memotaskrunner-service.txt) add the memory settings to the `java` command in `ExecStart`:

     ExecStart=java -Xms1G -Xmx2G -jar /home/oapen/oapenmemo/taskrunner.jar